 Ages: two to eight

 Crab & Whale is a poignant story that reinforces the value of empathy and love.
 This gorgeously rendered book follows the adventures of a little crab whose mindfulness techniques are subtly introduced in the book for children to try on their own if they so wish.
 The crab later goes on to teach a distressed whale these techniques.
-While the book does include a mindful breathing exercise at the end, the tale itself is so gentle and warm-hearted that even those not interested in mindfulness will be utterly charmed.

 2- You Are a Lion!
 And Other Fun Poses